[PDF] Talking Architecture - eBooks Review

 Publisher: Prestel Publishing

-Talking Architecture written by Hanno Rauterberg and has been published by Prestel Publishing this book supported file pdf, txt, epub, kindle and other format this book has been release on 2012 with Architects categories.
+Talking Architecture written by Hanno Rauterberg and has been published by Prestel Publishing this book supported file pdf, txt, epub, kindle and other format this book has been release on 2008 with Architectes - Entretiens categories.

-Now available in a revised and updated paperback edition, this revealing volume features interviews with twenty of the world's most influential living architects in which they discuss their accomplishments, challenges, inspirations, and dreams.
 What makes an architect tick?
 What is the state of architecture today?
 How do architects view each other's work?
 No one can answer these questions better than the practitioners themselves.
 Here such distinguished figures as Cecil Balmond, Norman Foster, Frank Gehry, Zaha Hadid, Philip Johnson, Rem Koolhaas, Daniel Libeskind, I. M. Pei, and others offer a wide-ranging assortment of perspectives on contemporary architecture and the architects' roles in shaping the state of the art today.
 Each interview focuses on the unique contributions of its subject, and is accompanied by images of their most important works.
-With a no-holds-barred approach the author obtains interesting details about their ideas on architecture in general, from where they get their inspiration to what formative experiences led them to become architects in the first place.
-Updated with new images, this informative, accessible, and endlessly fascinating collection offers a chance to compare, contrast, and get to know the architects that are shaping the world we live in.
-ILLUSTRATIONS: 100 colour
+With a no-holds-barred approach the author obtains interesting details about their ideas on architecture in general, from where they get their inspiration, to what formative experiences led them to become architects in the first place.
+Informative, accessible, and endlessly fascinating, this collection offers a chance to compare, contrast, and get to know the architects that are shaping the world we live in.
+AUTHOR: Hanno Rauterberg is the architecture critic for the Die Zeit newspaper in Hamburg, Germany.
+100 colour illustrations

 DOWNLOAD